-Legal Advice for Florists – last minute cancellations.
-This month I’ve had a series of enquiries from florists who have been properly shafted by unexpected ‘last minute’ cancellations.
+I’m here today with some legal advice for florists dealing with cancellations at the last minute.
+This month, I’ve had a series of enquiries from florists who have been properly shafted by unexpected ‘last-minute’ cancellations.

 So, if you do nothing else after reading this blog, make that deposit non-refundable.
-That’s great, simple advice for such ‘last minute’ cancellation situations.
+That’s great, simple advice for florists dealing with cancellations at the last minute.

 Florists can look at some additional tips about deposits in other SGOL blogs too…